pascalburki/regime-risk-instability/README.md

 hedging, exactly what happened in 2022 when rate hikes caused stocks and bonds to fall together.

+Diversification works in low vol periods because assets respond to different factors — QQQ responds to tech earnings, XOM responds to oil prices, TLT responds to rate expectations.
+When no single macro force dominates, these different sensitivities cause assets to move independently and partially cancel each other out.
+The moment one overwhelming force hits — a pandemic, a rate shock, a financial crisis — all assets respond to that single factor simultaneously and the independence disappears

 ## Failure Conditions

 Diversification benefit drops below 20% when uniform correlation exceeds